At Watson’s we value community partnerships

 This has included welcoming 15 pupils from Castlebrae, who join us as Watson's every week for two hours of Computing and more general ICT skills-based lessons.

 This project aims to give pupils knowledge of computing and to spark interest to study further.
-Castlebrae staff attend these sessions, as part of a knowledge transfer exercise.
+A Castlebrae teacher attends these sessions, as part of a knowledge transfer exercise.

 Supporting other children globally